 Many of our students have managed to combine studying with successful sporting careers.
 Olympic gold medallist Sir Chris Hoy, former Scotland Rugby Captain Kelly Brown, Commonwealth gold medallist Sarah Adlington and Olympic diver Grace Reid studied here.

 Tutors not only give us a broad understanding of the business, management and sociological aspects of sport but also hands-on, on the job experience to put what we have learnt into practise.

-We offer two separate sport-related programmes – Applied Sport Science and Sport & Recreation Management.
+We offer two separate sport-related programmes: Applied Sport Science, and Sport and Recreation Management.
 You will benefit from our excellent facilities and state-of-the art research equipment, joining a dedicated, close-knit community of researchers and academics.

 Applied Sport Science involves the application of scientific principles to the promotion, maintenance and enhancement of sport- and exercise-related behaviours.
 Our programme is centred on four key disciplines: physiology, biomechanics, psychology, and skill acquisition.